 The Interdisciplinary Summer Undergraduate Research Program allows students to pursue broad research interests in modern biological research, which they may not have the opportunity to pursue extensively in undergraduate coursework.
-This unique program provides research opportunities in the laboratories of faculty who belong to the graduate programs in Genetics, Immunology, Molecular Biology, and Neuroscience (including Neuropsychology).
+This unique program provides research opportunities in the laboratories of faculty who belong to the graduate programs in Free Radiacl and Radiation Biology, Genetics, Human Toxicologu, Immunology, Molecular Biology, and Neuroscience.
 The interdisciplinary nature of the program transcends traditional discipline-specific boundaries to provide an exciting research training experience.

 To provide direct laboratory research experience under the mentorship of research faculty to talented undergraduate bioscience majors and to introduce them to the challenges and rewards provided by a research career.